investindex/Funds/README.md

 ## Example portfolio

 These examples are for a hypothetical married couple, both age 35 and earning income, who rent their residence and have no debt.
 Their combined liquid net worth is $40,000 plus $10,000 in a Roth IRA one of them has contributed to.
 In the complex versions, they keep $20,000 in cash and bonds and the remainder in stocks.
 Some indices are duplicated, because their taxable brokerage account and Roth IRA must be separate.
 In the simple version, they keep about $20,800 in cash and bonds and the remainder in stocks.
-Only three funds are used, instead of 14.
+Only three funds are used, instead of 15 (A) or 14 (B).
 They approach two poles of a spectrum of complexity; many people would choose an intermediate number of funds.

+The stocks in complex portfolio A are allocated roughly 58.5% US, 30% developed ex-US, and 11.5% emerging.
+This is very close to global market cap weights.
+Value is highly overweighted, and small cap value even more so.
+However, we include all global stocks by using VT as the core.

 &nbsp;